Poikilos/justgetalang/readme.md

 # justgetalang
 Can't we all just get a lang?
-Make one language php file from another using Google Translate's automatic translation via googletrans.
+Make one language php file from another using Google Translate's automatic translation via the `googletrans` PyPI package.

 ## License
 This program is GPL v2.1 or higher.